simanga-dev/design-project/README.md

 ### Development Methods

-The development of the project is develope using two wellknow developmne mthods in the software indusry, which is **Agile development methodology** and **DevOps deployment methodology** Those mothods was adapted after the first Software Development Life Cycle was applied.
+The development of the project is developed using two well known development methods in the software industry, which is **Agile development methodology** and **DevOps deployment methodology** Those methods was adapted after the first Software Development Life Cycle was applied.
 The first step.
-Agile development methodlogy was used because it focuse strongly on user experience and input.
-This make the softwarre highl responsive to changes while developing the softeware and also get the system up and fuctional quickly to meet the user needs.
-DevOps deployment methodlogy was to make sure that I get the application up and running quick, using things such as continues deliverance, git, github.
+Agile development methodology was used because it focus strongly on user experience and input.
+This make the software high responsive to changes while developing the software and also get the system up and factional quickly to meet the user needs.
+DevOps deployment methodology was to make sure that I get the application up and running quick, using things such as continues deliverance, git, Github.

 #### Planning

 The first step on the development of the livestock monitoring system was to draft steps and calculating labor cost and material costs, creating timetable with target goals and creating a structure that can be followed when developing the system

 #### Creating
-On this stage I focus more on packages the ESP32 to the case, connect the ESP to the wifi, carefully soldering the sysrtem componets on the veroboard, esureing neat circuit is buit and ther are no short circut that may cause blowing of the components
+On this stage I focus more on packing the ESP32 to the case, connect the ESP to the WI-FI, carefully soldering the system components on the veroboard, ensuring neat circuit is built and the are no short circuit that may cause blowing of the components

 #### Developing
-At this stage is where I swithch to following Agile development methodoloy, since it is a software problems.
-I developed a NodeJS sever using JavaScript and a framework called Node JS.
+At this stage is where I switch to following Agile development methodology, since it is a software problems.
+I developed a NodeJS sever using JavaScript and a framework called Express.

 #### Deployment
 I use git to deploy the application to the cloud. push the changes to git so that the system